Updated Sept., 30 2017

-Figma –One thing that Nendoroids and Figmas have in common is their high quality.
+Figma – One thing that Nendoroids and Figmas have in common is their high quality.
 Figmas are designed by Good Smile Company to have excellent articulation and above-average accessories to appeal to more hardcore fans and collectors.
 These include swappable hands and faces to show different emotions and allow for a wide range of poses.
 Standing around 5-6 inches tall, Figma are a bit taller and have more detail than some of the previously mentioned figures like Amiibo and World of Nintendo.
-Figma can be as low in price as Nendoroids ($35) and can go up in price from there depending on how many accessories they have.
+Figma can be as low in price as Nendoroids ($40) and can go up in price from there depending on how many accessories they have.
 The figures are made in Japan and are also subject to counterfeiting like Nendoroids.
 Make sure to buy them from reputable sellers and using sites like amiami.com or otakumode.com is recommended to make sure you get the authentic figure you want.
-I have not reviewed any Figma on the site yet, but I am very interested in owning some Figma and may end up reviewing some in the near future.
 They have an excellent reputation and are worth getting if you see any figures that look appealing to you.

 Link (Legend of Zelda: Skyward Sword)

 Link (Legend of Zelda: A Link Between Worlds) – This has been released in two different versions.
 One is simpler and more stripped down figure that will cost the same as other Figmas.
 The DX version comes with a ton of accessories (much more than the average Figma) and will carry a higher price to boot.
-The DX version pre-orders have closed with Good Smile Company and this figure will be difficult to get without paying a premium price.
+The DX version may be more difficult and expensive to get.

 Premium Zelda Action Figures and Statues –